Can I Use a Heating Pad While Pregnant?

 Q3: Can I lay on a heating pad while pregnant?

-A: It is not recommended to lay directly on a heating pad while pregnant.
+A: It is not recommended for pregnant women to lay directly on a heating pad while pregnant.
 This can increase the risk of overheating and potential harm to the baby.
 Always use the heating pad on a stable surface and avoid falling asleep while using it.

 Q4: Can I use a heating pad during pregnancy second trimester?